 “What you want me to be doing.”
 Mischief flickered in his eyes.

-Nervousness settled into my stomach, and blood finally rushed into my brain, allowing thoughts to ping around again.
-I laughed and pushed my hands into his solid chest, which, against his enormous mass, resulted in me falling back a step.
+Nervousness settled into my stomach and blood rushed into my brain, allowing thoughts to ping around again.
+I laughed and pushed my hands into his solid chest which, against his enormous mass, resulted in me falling back a step.
 I recovered, quickly turned, and walked over to the desk, avoiding the near-combustible collision of our bodies.

 A low, warm chuckle echoed behind me.
 “Aye, you do, and I’ve been waiting very patiently.”

-I caught his intended meaning, having played his flirting games before, but I planned to have my way.
+I caught his intended meaning, having played his flirting games before, but I was determined not to be distracted.
 He didn’t make it easy.
 With the quiet grace of a cat, he came up behind me.
 His massive thighs hit my ass, pressing my body into the desk.
 He’d trapped me.
 His heat burned right through my clothes, clouding my waning judgment.
-I had two choices; remain standing there, showing him the box from the intimate stance, or demand he back up and get serious.
+I had two choices: remain standing there, showing him the box from the intimate stance, or demand he back up and get serious.
 The temperature must have fried my circuitry, because I chose option one.

 I leaned over the desk, reaching for the box.
 “This is what I wanted to show you.”

-My bending forward caused our bodies to line-up in a perfect sexual position, which I realized one second too late.
+My bending forward caused our bodies to line up in a perfect sexual position, which I realized one second too late.
 His hands firmly gripped my hips as he pressed himself further into me.
-I snapped upright in reaction when an ache flashed between my thighs.
+I snapped upright when an ache flashed between my thighs.
 Our intimate contact sent my pulse racing.
 As my breaths shortened, I had to concentrate to think straight.